This Discussion channel is currently closed.

 Default_avatar

-Windom Shields over 4 years ago
+Windom Shields about 5 years ago

 The plan makes great strides towards renewable development, but errs by continuing to develop natural gas generation; we don't need to move to a 'carbon-lite' generation system, we need to break our carbon addiction ASAP.
 Therefore, Xcel's plan ought to be modified: